mehlko/XapsModelRenderer/README.md

     },
   ],
 };

-var highlightIds = ['Sensor Assembly', 'Screwer Force'];
 ```

-Create an array with ids corresponding to the ids on the model above.
+3. Create an array with ids corresponding to the ids on the model above.

 ```
 var highlightIds = ['Sensor Assembly', 'Screwer Force'];
 ```

-Create a container (e.g. div) with "container" as id.
+4. Create a container (e.g. div) with "container" as id.
+   `<div id="container"></div>`
-Then call the function **render(model, highlightIds)** and add the result to the container element.
+5. Then call the function **render(model, highlightIds)** and add the result to the container element.

-Example given below
+   Example given below:

 ```
 var container = document.getElementById('container');